A bottle of Chardonnay, some Grand Marnier, lemonade concentrate, luscious fresh fruit, and more makes for the best White Wine Sangria!

 Ideally, make your sangria ahead of time so the flavors can meld.
 A couple of hours to overnight is ideal.

 PRO-Tip: Don’t add fragile fruit like berries until right before serving as the acidic nature of the lemonade will cause them to deteriorate more quickly.
 You’ll want them fresh and pristine.
 Do not add the soda until an hour or so before serving so the carbonation does not fizzle out.

 What Foods Pair with White Sangria?

 Sangria pairs well with Spanish tapas, barbecue, spicy foods, and seafood.
 It’s a fun addition to a Cinco de Mayo menu as well as for summer gatherings, especially Memorial Day, 4th of July or Labor Day parties.

 Tips for Making the Best White Wine Sangria Recipe:

-To reiterate, here are some tips for making the best sangria:
+To reiterate, here are some tips for How to Make Sangria:

 - Make your sangria up to a day ahead of time.
-Add more perishable fruit like strawberries and any carbonated beverages only a couple hours before serving.
+Add more perishable fruit like strawberries and any carbonated beverages just a couple of hours before serving.

 - To serve, spoon some of the fruit out of the pitcher into glasses then top off with sangria.
-Some recipes for sangria like to muddle or mash the fruit, but I like seeing the fruit slices and cubes in the glass.
+Some recipes for sangria instruct you to muddle or mash the fruit, but I like seeing the fruit slices and cubes in the glass.